WaveDancer Yacht Design-Sail and Power, Dinghies, Small Boats and Yachts

 Method: Epoxy stitch and glue (taped seam)

-There have been a number of requests for a smaller dinghy than the "Sinbad", my popular, first nesting dinghy.
-This second version is one foot (0.3m) shorter overall, making it a 9-footer.
+There had been a number of requests for a smaller dinghy than the "Sinbad", my popular, first nesting dinghy - leading to the design of the "Piccolo".

 Sailplan